 You will see that today, the Sumatra chicken is largely kept as an ornamental or show breed.
 Game birds are not bred for the fighting ring anymore, and instead, they’re kept as pets.

 Some farmers raise the Sumatra chicken, for their eggs.
-The Sumatra chicken are still delicious and edible despite their size.
+The Sumatra chicken is still delicious and edible despite its size.

 Either way, the breed is certainly something to behold.